-Where new development is proposed adjacent to an existing alleyway applicants are, where possible, encouraged to provide new entrances and windows that face onto the footpath.
-Where practicable, development should consider how any route might be made more direct, with a clear visual link from each end of the footpath established.
+Where new development is proposed adjacent to an existing alleyway applicants are encouraged to provide new entrances and windows that face onto the footpath.
+Proposals for development should consider how any route might be made more direct, with a clear visual link from each end of the footpath established.